-Marine biologist Susan Scott writes a weekly column called “Ocean Watch” for the Honolulu Star-Advertiser and has written six books about nature in Hawaii.
+Marine biologist Susan Scott writes a weekly column called “Ocean Watch” for the Honolulu Star-Advertiser and has written eight books about nature in Hawaii.
 Use the tabs above to read her columns, search for a topic, check out her books, learn more about Susan or send her an email.

 As a volunteer biologist for the U.S. Fish and Wildlife Service, Susan helps count and band seabirds in Pacific island refuges.
 She delivered this farewell kiss to a Laysan albatross after a banding session on Tern Island, French Frigate Shoals Atoll, Papahanaumokuakea National Marine Monument.